Shritii-Patel/Kiyora/README.md

 ## 💡 What This Does

-Nexora is a privacy-preserving access gateway where:
+kiyora is a privacy-preserving access gateway where:

 1. **Admins** deploy an access gate on the Midnight Preprod network and enroll authorized members by hashing their credentials into a Merkle Tree.
 2. **Members** connect their wallet (Lace or 1AM) and paste their secret credential locally in the browser.